Fakhatova/romcom/README.md

 -   If the user  clicks the   **Save Cover**  button more than once on a single cover, it will still only be saved once (no duplicates).
 -   When the user clicks the   **Showed Saved Covers** button the saved covers section is displayed.
 - From the saved covers view, if a user double clicks a saved poster, it will be deleted
+## Future Additions
+Future additions to this application will include:

+- A preview of the user-created cover before adding to the collection
+- A pop up error when an incomplete cover is submitted
+- User login functionality
+- Advanced CSS features including animation of covers
+- Mobile capability

+The ability to write your own title and tagline and select from an array of cover images
 ## Languages
 * HTML
 * CSS